LiskArchive/lips/proposals/lip-introduce_validators_module.md

 ### Endpoints for Off-Chain Services

-#### getAllValidators
+#### getGeneratorList

-This function provides the list of current validators.
+This function returns the current generator list.

 ##### Parameters